 Welwyn St Mary's takes road safety very seriously, educating both pupils and adults in the safe use of the roads whilst travelling by car, on foot, by bike or scooter.
-Our school has also campaigned for local road safety measures.
+Our school campaigns for local road safety measures.

 Inclusion and Diversity